rtwilson/odo/README.md

 The Resources section includes a Resource Config Builder for authoring structured JSON resource configs.
 It can generate JSON, validate it through `/api/v1/resources/validate`, save it through the normal resource API, and export a `resource-<id>.json` file.

+## Adding resources

+Use the admin Resource Config Builder for most additions.
+Start with a title, entry URL, and main domain, then generate and validate the JSON before saving.
+Use raw JSON for advanced cases such as header rules, anonymous URL rules, content rewrite rules, or carefully reviewed compatibility settings.
+After saving, use Proxy Test and Diagnostics to confirm the entry URL, search pages, detail pages, downloads, and any blocked or missed hosts.

+See [Adding Resources in Odo](docs/resource-how-to.md) for a plain-language workflow and examples.

 Environment variables:

 - `APP_ADDR`, default `:8080`